-- Draft and prepare an investigation report. - Know your audience and the need to keep findings confidential. - Can be used as an important resource for carrying out a comprehensive examination of your organization's policies and processes. - Provides a framework for communicating with partners that may require actions/response for routine and general compliance matters. - Can easily be used as a handoff tool to partners and key stakeholders. - Identify risks and trends. - Determine whether a root cause analysis is necessary. - What else did you learn in the investigation that may warrant further action?
+- Draft and prepare an investigation report. - Know your audience and the need to keep findings confidential. - Can be used as an important resource for carrying out a comprehensive examination of your organization's policies and processes. - Provides a framework for communicating with partners that may require actions/response for compliance matters. - Can easily be used as a handoff tool to partners and key stakeholders.